harel-coffee/quat-auto/docs/source/getting_started.rst

 All of the following command line tools are globally available after installation of `quat`, see also :ref:`module tools`

-- siti.py : calculation of siti feature values for a given video
+- siti : calculation of siti feature values for a given video
-- do_parallel.py : perform parallel tasks
+- do_parallel : perform parallel tasks
-- do_parallel_by_file.py : perform parallel tasks
+- do_parallel_by_file : perform parallel tasks
-- extract_cuts.py : extract scene cuts of a given video
+- extract_cuts : extract scene cuts of a given video
-- psnr.py : calculates psnr for a distorted and source video.
+- psnr : calculates psnr for a distorted and source video.

+All command line tools can be started with `poetry run`.